public Profession of Faith

 You must show basic understanding and agreement with essential Christian doctrine, as summarized in our confessional documents (1 Cor 11:28-29).

 By God's grace, you must have a heartfelt desire to participate in the life of the Church from this time forward.
 Not only does this include regular attendance at worship and lifelong pursuit of holiness, but also exercising your gifts for the benefit of the body (Rom 12:4-8; 1 Cor 12:26-28; 1 Jn 2:19).

 4. Submission & Participation in Discipline

-If either you or others should grow delinquent in life or doctrine, you pledge to submit to and participate in the godly discipline of the Church (Mt 18:15-20; 1 Cor 5:1-13).
+Christians are disciples.
+Therefore, if you or others should grow delinquent in life or doctrine, you pledge to submit to and participate in the godly discipline of the Church through mutual accountaibility (Mt 18:15-20; 1 Cor 5:1-13).

 The Process of Profession

-Please let us know if you or your child are considering making profession of faith.
+Please let one of the pastors know if you or your child are considering making profession of faith.
 We would be happy to discuss it with you, as well as to pray for you during this key transitional time.
 May God bless your growth in Christ!